Jon-b-m/middleware/README.md

 ---------------------------------------
 <B>Dynamic_ISF_with_calculated_TDD.js </B>

-Calculates past 24 hours of total daily dose (TDD) of insulin from pumphistory-24h-zoned.json every loop for use with Chris Wilson's formula.
+Calculates past 24 hours of total daily dose (TDD) of insulin from pumphistory-24h-zoned.json every loop.
+If not enough data in pump history (<23.5 h), your scheduled basal rate insulin will replace the missing hours.
+But normally if you've run FAX for 24 hours, pump history data will be enough.

+A new autosens ratio is set using Chris Wilson's formula: newRatio = profile.sens * adjustmentFactor * TDD * BGG / 277700 .
+profile.sens: your ISF in profile.
+Your new ISF = profile.sens / newRatio .

 Autosens min/max settings are respected, for me 0.7 - 1.3 works well.
 This middleware by-passes the normal autosens, unless when using a high temp target while exercising, and the autosens limits are instead used for limiting the dynamic ISF.